 Save Energy and Money With Our High-Performance Replacement Windows

 On top of looking attractive, the right windows will reduce energy loss and help keep your home comfortable.
-If you’ve discovered that your old windows are a source of drafts, costing you more than you should be paying in energy bills each month, make sure your replacement windows are fitted with energy-efficient features.
+If you’ve discovered that your old windows are a source of drafts, costing you more than you should be paying in energy bills each month, consider replacing them with advanced energy-efficient windows.

 JP Carroll Roofing specializes in low-e glass windows designed to keep your heated or cooled air where you want it – inside your home.
 This glass is compatible with any type of frame, and we’ll discuss just how much low-e glass windows can help you save!

 Call us at (860) 467-1639 today to schedule a free estimate for energy-efficient windows in West Hartford, Hartford and areas nearby!

 Learn About How Low-E Glass Works

 While the material of the window frame makes a difference, the energy efficiency of your replacement windows is mostly determined by the glass that is used - which is why we recommend windows with a low-e coating.

 Low-e glass gets its name from the low-emissivity film that coats the window pane.
 Made out of an invisible metal or metal oxide film, this reflective material admits light while redirecting heat back to its source.
 This means that hot summer air is kept outside, and your home’s heating is reflected back inside in the winter – it’s worthwhile year round!

 The low-e coating can be added either during or after the manufacturing process, resulting in either a “soft” or “hard” coat.
 A soft coat is more efficient, but it’s also more delicate; your window expert can help you choose the right glass for your replacement window.